dxw/playbook/playbook.md

 well-presented.
 It takes time to make talks that work well.
 If you need help, advice or time to prepare, don't be afraid to ask for it.
 It's also good to blog after the event, to talk about your experience and what you learned.
-If you need time to be set aside, talk to a Delivery Manager and see what's possible.
+If you need time to be set aside, talk to a delivery lead and see what's possible.

 ### Blog